 If we’ll take a look from intermediate results point of view, SATA-drives are good for creating bulk storage, which is not require maximum performance.
 And in case you need a fast disk subsystem, your best choice is SAS.

-- Reinforced spindle shaft more resistant to external influences;
+- The reinforced spindle shaft is more resistant to shock and vibrations.

-- Technology, significantly increasing positioning accuracy, and the height of the flight above the heads;
+- A special technology significantly increases positioning accuracy and the height of the flight above the heads.

-- Rich self-diagnostics allow timely notify about imminent disk failure.
+- Rich self-diagnostics software provides timely notifications about imminent disk failure.

 Non-recoverable Error Level

-Another important difference of the server hard drives — the level of unrecoverable error.
+Another important difference between the server hard drives is the level of unrecoverable errors.
 Ordinary SATA is about 10-14.
-It means that while you overwriting 2 TB drive 6 times, you will almost certainly get one unrecoverable error.
-For home disks it is not a problem, but if you need to overwrite the database each month, then 6 months later it can be damaged.
-For SAS disks level of non-recoverable error even lower — it is 10-16, for SATA RE / SAS NL — 10-15.
+It means that when overwriting 2 TB drive 6 times, you will almost 100% get one unrecoverable error.
+This is not a problem for home-use, but if you need to overwrite an important database each month, then bad things start to happen.
+For SAS disks level of non-recoverable error even lower — it is 10-16, for SATA RE/SAS NL — 10-15.

 For example, the following table contains the value of the probability of error on rebuild for the different types of drives configured in RAID Level 5 array: